URL Lookup is a simple tool for looking up the location of a URL. It returns the location of the URL provided.

 How fast is the URL Lookup API?

-What HTTP methods does URL Lookup support?
+What response formats does the URL Lookup API support?